Belphonz/Starve-Style/docs/Complex Type Scope/Naming Conventions-Complex Type Names.md

-# Naming Conventions : Class Names
+# Naming Conventions : Complex Type Names
 ### <u>Classes </u>

 `C++ Classes` should be named using `UpperCamelCase`, this is to differentiate them from `structs and user defined aliases` :